vedangiwagh/Sparks/README.md

 - Meal Planning: Plan daily, weekly, or monthly meals, and generate grocery lists based on the meal plan.
 - Nutrition Analysis: Calculate the nutritional value of meals based on ingredients and quantities.

-### Client Types

-Our project is designed to serve two main types of clients:

-1. Senior Citizens Meal Planning App: Targeted at senior citizens with dietary restrictions, this app allows them to plan meals based on specific ingredients and nutritional values.

-2. Fitness Meal Planner App: Fitness enthusiasts can use our service to customize and monitor their diet plans to meet their fitness goals.

 ### Testing

 During the development of this project, we will perform various types of testing, including: